enkidevs/curriculum/react/introduction/intro-react/README.md

 description: Get a boarder pictures of what is React and why it became such as popular library.

 insights:
-  - what-is-react
+  - react-what-is-react
-  - what-is-jsx
+  - react-what-is-jsx
   - intro-components
-  - why-use-react
+  - react-why-use-react
   - what-i-need-to-use-react